yasserlamsaougar/datafier/README.md

 # datafier
 [I only spent 2h on the project so there is a lot of things to do and correct]

-This project allows to create test data and thrives to allow the user to connect his data for example :
+This project allows to create test data and thrives to allow the user to connect his data for example.
  ```
  "definitions": {
     "address": {